yduf/yduf.github.io/_posts/2020-12-23-cpp-nth_element.md

 ## [Using a priority queue](https://stackoverflow.com/a/7273074/51386)

 Applicable to an unbounded input stream

-- Unconditionnally insert into the queue the n first elements
+Total complexity: O(N log k) where N is the total number of elements in the array and k the number element to keep.
+For k \< N was benched to be far more efficient than sorting and taking first k elements.

-- For each remaining element x, insert x if it is greater than the least element of the queue (O(log n) operation), and remove the least element (O(log n)).
+- Unconditionnally insert into the queue the k first elements
-- When done, the priority queue contains n elements, which are the n largest elements of the original array.
+- For each remaining element x, insert x if it is greater than the least element of the queue (O(log k) operation), and remove the least element (O(log k)).

-Total complexity: O(N log n) where N is the total number of elements in the array.
+- When done, the priority queue contains k elements, which are the k largest elements of the original array.

 see also
 - [std::priority_queue](https://en.cppreference.com/w/cpp/container/priority_queue) - use vector as underlying container